squidfunk/karma-viewport/README.md

 }
 ```

-This will expose the global variable `viewport` which allows setting the
+This will expose the global variable `viewport` to your tests, which allows
-dimensions of the viewport within tests, e.g.:
+setting the dimensions of the viewport, e.g.:

 ``` js
 // Set to 320px x 100%